 - Rework equipment suppliers

-Our equipment set is up to the task.
-We have BGA rework systems which allow us to non contact scavenge, we have dispensing robots which allow us to dispense paste on odd-shaped land patterns typically found on one piece soldered to the board shields.
-Our XRAY and AOI systems are fully capable of being tools to diagnose and troubleshoot process problems.
+Our equipment is up to the task for PoP rework.
+We have BGA rework systems which allow us to remove solder on a non-contact scavenging basis, we have dispensing robots which allow us to dispense paste on odd-shaped land patterns typical of RF shields and other types of non-traditional reflow sources.
+Our XRAY and AOI systems are fully capable of being tools to diagnose and troubleshoot process problems while inspecting post rework.
 BEST can quickly build BGA reballing performs in house when devices need to be removed and replaced.
-We even have in house dye and pry and cross sectioning capabilities for process development.
+We even in-house dye and pry and cross sectioning capabilities for further process development.

-Most importantly we have a dedicated, knowledgeable and IPC certified staff to help navigate through the various challenges of POP rework.
-They have been working on BGAs for 10+ years and are constantly being challenged by our clients to come up with new processes for POP rework.
+Most importantly we have a dedicated, knowledgeable and IPC certified staff to help navigate through the various challenges of PoP rework.
+They have been working on PoP component rework for 10+ years and are constantly being challenged by our clients to come up with new processes for POP rework.